astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 The Kubernetes Executor and KubernetesPodOperator each spins up an individual Kubernetes pod for each task that needs to be executed and spins the pod down once that task is completed.

-The number of AUs (CPU and Memory) allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
+The amount of AU (CPU and Memory) allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
 More specifically, **Extra Capacity** represents the maximum possible resources that could be provisioned to a single or set of pods at any given time.

-The AUs allocated to **Extra Capacity** do not represent actual usage, will not be charged as a fixed resource, and do not affect Scheduler or Webserver performance.
+AU allocated to **Extra Capacity** does not affect Scheduler or Webserver performance and does not represent actual usage.
+It will not be charged as a fixed resource.

-## Environment Variables
+## Set Environment Variables

 Environment Variables can be used to set both [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) or custom values, both of which can be applied to your Airflow Deployment either locally or on Astronomer.

 These can include setting Airflow Parallelism, an SMTP service for Alerts, or a [secrets backend](https://www.astronomer.io/docs/cloud/stable/customize-airflow/secrets-backend) to manage Airflow Connections and Variables.

 Environment Variables can be set for your Airflow Deployment either in the **Variables** tab of the Astronomer UI or in your `Dockerfile`.
 If you're developing locally, they can also be added to a local `.env` file.
 For more information on configuring Environment Variables, read [Environment Variables on Astronomer](/docs/cloud/stable/deploy/environment-variables/).

 > **Note**: Environment Variables are distinct from [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html?highlight=variables) and [XComs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#concepts-xcom), which you can configure directly via the Airflow UI and are used for inter-task communication.